 - On the other hand, are there smaller problems that can be quickly resolved that would help you feel more motivated to tackle the larger problems?

 - What resources do you have around you (skills, people, opportunities) that can help you break the cycle of hopelessness?

-- What activities/ways you take care of yourself help you gain energy and feel momentum?
+- What activities/ways you take care of yourself help you gain energy and feel the momentum?

-- How can you incorporate these activities in your daily, weekly life?
+- How can you incorporate these activities into your daily, weekly life?

 - Set up a plan, goals, and rewards for helping you get to the place of approaching your problems with more energy.

 - Hopelessness can be defined as the feeling that things won’t get better.

 - It’s possible to fight hopelessness by acknowledging the problem, processing what led to the problem getting worse, and taking action steps to fight the problem.

 - Hopelessness and depression can pair up with one another and feed into one another.